How to apply

 The application deadline for scholarships starting in the winter term 2016 has passed.
 Missing documents cannot be handed in anymore!

-The application for the winter term 2017 (funding starting 01.10.2017) will probably be in June 2017.
+The application for the winter term 2017 (funding starting 01.10.2017) will be 26th May - 6th June.
 Documents cannot be handed in after the deadline.
 So please make sure that you have everything ready by then.

 Find answers to your questions concerning the Deutschlandstipendium in our FAQ section.